Kuriyedathu Thatri: The trial

-Despite many men denied being involved, Thatri confirmed their identities by recalling the birthmarks and moles on the private parts of their bodies.
+Despite many men denying their involvement, Thatri confirmed their identities by recalling the birthmarks and moles on their bodies.
 She was able to even remember the exact date, time and place when they slept together or when they sexually assaulted her.
 She also produced various written and visual evidence like letters that were written to her.
-This trial led to these men losing the credibility in the society.
+This trial led to these men losing their credibility in the society.
 Based on the records, many historians argue that the king had a special interest in Thatri's trial.
-Bhaskaranunni in his book says that this must be because an allegation that the king or a close relative of the king was among those who had sex with the Tathri.
+Bhaskaranunni in his book says that this must be because of an allegation that the king or a close relative of the king was among those who had sex with Tathri.
 During the seven-month-long trial in three locations under heavy security, each name was called out by Thatri.
 It is said that when she was about to tell the 65th name, Tatri asked holding up a ring; Do I need to say this name too?
 The trial was reportedly ended by the King after this incident.
 Rumour has it that the King abruptly ended the trial because he believed he would be the 65th name to be revealed.
-Another theory is that when Thathri was about to tell the name of the 65th man, families in the nearby villages and families from outside the village, became concerned that she might name someone from their families, and the trial was forced to come to a halt.
+Another theory is that when Thathri was about to say the name of the 65th man, families in the nearby villages and families from outside the village, became concerned that she might name someone from their families, and the trial was forced to come to a halt.
 It is also said that Thatri called out the name of many men during the trial to take revenge against them as they sexually harassed her during her childhood.
 For the first time in the history of Smarthavicharam, the accused were also allowed to conduct a cross-examination during the trial of Thatri.

-Kavunkal Shankarapanicker, Katalath Madhavan Nair, Panangavil Narayananambiar and Achyutapothuwal, who were famous Kathakali artists of that time, quit their jobs and left their village because of the disgrace of having their secret relationship with Thatri.
+Kavunkal Shankarapanicker, Katalath Madhavan Nair, Panangavil Narayananambiar and Achyutapothuwal, who were famous Kathakali artists of that time, quit their jobs and left their village because of the disgrace of having a clandestine illicit relationship with Thatri.